nil1729/Javascript/README.md

 # Color-Game #

-* This is a simple Clock built using vanilla Javascript
+* This is a simple Color-Game built using vanilla Javascript

 * Visit [here](https://nil1729.github.io/Javascript/Color-Game/) to see how it Works.